-- From the intranet: me@jpmc > Benefits & Rewards > View or Update Beneficiaries - From the internet: beneficiary.jpmorganchase.com - A paper form is also available by calling HR Answers.
+- From the intranet: me@jpmc > Benefits & Rewards > View or Update Beneficiaries - From the internet: beneficiary.jpmorganchase.com - A paper form is also available by calling the accessHR Benefits Contact Center.

 Note: The beneficiary information you provide online or through a paper form must be completed correctly.
 Please note that MetLife has been delegated responsibility to review beneficiary designations.
 In the event MetLife rejects a beneficiary election, the most recent prior designation on file, if any, will remain in effect until receipt of a new valid election.
 All questions concerning the status of an individual as beneficiary under the Plan shall be referred to MetLife for review, with MetLife making the final decision.
-A beneficiary designation form will remain in force until a new valid form is received.
-Therefore, if you have designated your spouse by name as your beneficiary on a Beneficiary Designation form, and you subsequently divorce, your beneficiary designation of your former spouse remains in effect until you designate a new beneficiary(ies) even if you were to remarry.
-If you would like to designate your new spouse as your beneficiary, you must complete a new Beneficiary Designation Form.